AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 >
 >The latency improvements regarding segment publishing and the user interface that are described on this page are not rolled out to all customers yet.
 The current production environment is described [here](https://docs.adobe.com/content/help/en/core-services/interface/audiences/t-publish-audience-segment.html).

-Publishing a segment to the Experience Cloud lets you use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], [!DNL Audience Manager], and [!DNL Advertising Cloud].
+Publishing a segment to the Experience Cloud lets you use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], [!DNL Audience Manager], [!DNL Advertising Cloud], and [!DNL Campaign].
 Recent updates have significantly optimized the publishing workflow.
 Previously, publishing a usable segment took approximately 48 hours.

 Now, processing can take up to 8 hours, but depending on other traffic and on the segment size, processing may be even faster.
 (However, we currently do not have a way to inform you when the segment is available, so you will have to check manually.)
 We have also increased the maximum number of publishable segments to 75 (from 20).
 You can view published segments in Components > Segments.

+>[!NOTE]
+>
+>Adobe Campaign behaves differently in that incurs an additional 24-hour latency on top of the 8-hour latency.

 ## Prerequisites